Prince Daye

-Prince Daye (born 11 April 1978) is a Liberian former footballer who played at both professional and international levels as a midfielder.
+Prince Daye (born 11 April 1978) is a Liberian former professional footballer who played as a midfielder.

 Career

 Daye played in Ghana for Real Republican, in Liberia for Invincible Eleven, in France for Bastia, in Tunisia for Club Africain, in Spain for Badajoz, in Israel for Maccabi Petah Tikva and in Qatar for Al-Sailiya.
 After leaving Al-Sailiya in 2007, Daye trialled with Major League Soccer side Los Angeles Galaxy.

 Daye also earned 25 caps for Liberia between 1996 and 2004, scoring seven goals.
 During his international career, Daye appeared in 10 FIFA World Cup qualifying matches.